Wimborne and Cranborne, Dorset

 In 1836, the Poor Law Commissioners authorised the expenditure of up to £1,000 on the enlargement of the existing Wimborne parish workhouse.
 A further £105.8s.0d. was approved in the following year, and another £450 in 1838.
 However, this expenditure was clearly inadequate.
 In 1839, Assistant Poor Law Commissioner Colonel A'Court visited the workhouse to investigate a smallpox outbreak.
 He found that in one room, thirteen people were sleeping in five beds "although many of the beds were double beds and many of the persons sleeping in them were young children , and only three above the age of sixteen years".
 The story resulted in a public scandal with the workhouse surgeon Dr George Place eventually taking the blame.
 However, no further improvements were actually made to the buildings until 1868.

 After 1930, the workhouse became a Public Assistance Institution and was renamed Allen View House.
-The buildings were demolished in 1958.
+The buildings were demolished in 1958 and replaced by Allen Court.

 - Dorset Workhouses Countryside Treasures Survey (Dorset County Council, 1979).